jeffersonvaughn/coreiRST.NET.POC/README.md

 # coreiRST.NET.POC
 Fully functional ASP.NET core 3.0 MVC integrated with iSeries coreiRST Webservice API's

+More about me and my vast IBMi experience here... www.jeffersonvaughn.com

 Corei-RST provides an IBMi http framework (using Apache) and IBMi side API library that assists with
             traditional iSeries shops in creating/maintaining/implementing webservice API programs over their DB2 data.
 Traditional RPG developers do not need to learn anything related to cross platform